-Tier 1 unrestricted own funds slightly grew in 2021 as a result of the Company's business activities.
-Restricted tier 1 own funds include the perpetual and subordinated certificate issued in 2021 while the tier 2 own funds include the subordinated loan which was issued in 2018.
+Tier 1 unrestricted own funds dropped down in 2022 mainly as a result of the macroeconomic environment that affected the market consistent valuations of investments more severely compared to liabilities.

+Restricted tier 1 own funds include the perpetual and subordinated certificate issued in 2021, tier 2 own funds include the subordinated loan, which was issued in 2018, and tier 3 the commitment received in 2022.